 Can you lose weight while training for a marathon?

 Yes, very easily, so long as you have a well-planned nutrition strategy to maintain sufficient energy levels to train and you don’t sacrifice performance for weight loss.

 How to avoid marathon training weight gain?

-A common reason for gaining weight whilst marathon training is because you are actually underfilling before and during training and therefore overeating when you get home because you’re starving.
-Get in touch if you need help with this…
+A common reason for gaining weight during marathon training is because you are underfilling before and during training and overeating when you get home because you’re starving.
+Get in touch if you need help with this.

 What do marathon runners eat for breakfast during training?

 Marathon runners should eat what they plan to eat on race day before training, so it is tried and tested, known to work well when performance matters most, and won’t cause any upsets!!